Is there a legal definition of a franchise and, if so, what is it?

 Trademarks

-Furthermore, the FA makes it mandatory for a franchisee to give a written guarantee that the franchisee, including its directors, the spouses and immediate family members of the directors as well as his employees shall not disclose to any person any information contained in the operation manual or obtained while undergoing training organized by the franchisor during the franchise term and for a period of two (2) years after expiration or early termination of the franchise agreement.
+In addition, section 26 of the Act extends the obligations of confidence beyond that of the franchisee, so as to cover the franchisee’s directors, the spouses and immediate family of the directors.
+Pursuant to section 26(1) of the Act, a franchisee shall give a written guarantee to a franchisor that the franchisee, including its directors, the spouses and immediate family of the directors, and his employees shall not disclose to any person any information contained in the operation manual or obtained while undergoing training organized by the franchisor during the franchise term and for two years after the expiration or earlier termination of the franchise agreement.
+Failure to comply is an offence.

 Copyright